aphyr/partitions-post/README.markdown

 ## GC, Disk IO, and CPU load

 Not all partitions originate in the physical network.
-Some dropped or delayed messages are a consequence of crashes, race conditions, OS scheduler latency, or overloaded processes.
-The important thing is that the system delayed or dropped messages--which can happen at any level of the stack.
+Sometimes dropped or delayed messages are a consequence of crashes, race conditions, OS scheduler latency, or overloaded processes.
+The following studies highlight the fact that partitions--wherein the system delays or drops messages--can occur at any layer of the software stack.

 ### High CPU use

 Bonsai.io <a
 href="http://www.bonsai.io/blog/2013/03/05/outage-post-mortem">discovered</a>
 high CPU use and load averages on an ElasticSearch node.
-They restarted the cluster, but it failed to converge, partitioning itself into two independent components.
-The failure led to 20 minutes of hard downtime, and six hours of degraded service.
+They restarted the cluster, but upon restart, the cluster partitioned itself into two independent components.
+The failure led to 20 minutes of unavailability, and six hours of degraded service.